Resources#

 # type: beaker_500

-In an experiment’s tasks, assign either specific resource names or request resources dynamically by type.
-The scheduler (Greedy or CP‑SAT) resolves dynamic requests to a concrete, non‑conflicting resource.
+In protocol tasks, assign specific resource names or request resources dynamically by type.
+The scheduler (Greedy or CP-SAT) resolves dynamic requests to a concrete, non-conflicting instance.

 desc: Demonstrate resource assignment